vatsan16/machinelearningtrial/README.md

-# machinelearningtrial
+# My Machine Learning Codes
-Programs and notes while learning machine learning from the stanford opencourseware
+Programs and notes about machine learning